oneeve8/kobble-data/content/videonarrativehowto.md

 To create your own channel, click the plus sign next to Channels in your tree.
 Enter an ID for Github storage, a title, and a subtitle, then tap done.
 The owner and Repository information is defaulted.

 Next you can add a track.
 Tracks simply contain items that you want to keep track of.
 Add a track by tapping the plus sign next to the channel you just added.
-Type in your ID, title and subtitle  tap done.
+Type in your ID, title and subtitle, then tap done.

 Your new track will appear in your tree.